Radar Tracking and Jamming

 1. Click Select Aircraft () on the Initial Aircraft Setup toolbar.

-3. Click OK to close the Select Aircraft dialog box.
+3. Click OKto close the Select Aircraft dialog box.

-Setting Eatonville as the first waypoint
+Adding Eatonville as the aircraft's first waypoint

 1. Right-click on Phase 1 in the Mission List.